 How much water do you need a day?

 The Mayo Clinic recommends drinking 3.7 liters (124 ounces) for men and 2.7 liters (92 ounces) for women.
 However, everyone is different!
 Your body size, activity levels, and overall health also affect how much water you need.

 When is the best time to drink water?

 Ideally, you should be sipping on water throughout the day.
 But there are a few times where you should pay extra attention to your hydration.
 Drinking a glass of water right when you wake up is a great way to start the day off right.
 You should also drink water after a massage and exercise or stretch to help keep soreness at bay.
 Having water with meals can aid in digestion as well.
 The weather matters, too.
 If it’s hot or you’re spending more time outside, you’ll need to increase your water intake.

 Yes.
 It’s rare, but overhydration is possible!
 Drinking too much water overloads your kidneys and dilutes the sodium content in your blood.
 The resulting condition, called hyponatremia, can be life-threatening.
 This condition is rare in healthy adults, however.

 How to tell if you’re dehydrated

 There are a lot of tips for drinking enough water out there.
 But do you know how to tell if you’re dehydrated?
 Surprisingly, it’s more than just being thirsty.
-Becoming dehydrated can happen very quickly, and is a very serious condition.
-So, it’s important to pay attention to your body, and know the signs of dehydration.
+Becoming dehydrated can happen very quickly and is a very serious condition.
+So, paying attention to your body and knowing the signs of dehydration is important.

 - Dark urine